marcossangomes/reports-ebs-teams/README.md

 - Write a file with the EBS that were and were not tagged.
 - Send this file to a SLACK channel.

+The instances.txt file is the report will be generated.